Install Ryax on Kubernetes¶

 kubectl config current-context

-.Make sure it is a Kubernetes cluster dedicated to Ryax: we offer no guarantee that Ryax runs smoothly alongside other applications.
+.Your Kubernetes cluster dedicated to Ryax: we offer no guarantee that Ryax runs smoothly alongside other applications.

 Make sure you have complete admin access to the cluster.
 Try to run